msan622/spring-2014-template/homework4/Homework 4.md

 ### Evaluation ###

-Attempt to create pixel-perfect visualizations with the best possible lie ratio, data-ink ratio, and data density.
+Attempt to create pixel-perfect visualizations with the best possible lie factor, data-ink ratio, and data density.
 Since we have covered evaluation and these visualizations need not be interactive, these metrics determine a large portion of your grade.

 Discussion
 ------------------------------

-Pending.
+Include a section that describes the dataset you choose for your visualizations.
+Indicate where the dataset comes form, any transformation you made to the dataset (including any transformations done using the `tm` package), and why you choose that dataset.

+For each visualization, include an image of the visualization accompanied with approximately 2 to 3 paragraphs discussing the visualization.
+If you used ManyEyes to create the visualization, also include a link to the visualization.

+In the discussion, explain the technique you used, an evaluation of the lie factor, data-ink ratio, and data density of your visualization, and what you learned from the visualization about the text.
+It is okay to discuss what does _not_ work about your visualization!

 Grading
 ------------------------------